Water supply and sanitation in Latin America: Affordability

 There are few studies on the affordability of water and sewer bills in Latin America.
 The Pan-American Health Organization (PAHO) analyzed multi-purpose household surveys conducted between 1995 and 1999 in 10 countries to assess the share of household income spent on water supply services.
-These data show that the expenditures on water vary between 0.4% of total expenditures in rural Panama to 3.0% in Kingston, Jamaica.
+These data show that the expenditures on water vary from 0.4% of total expenditures in rural Panama to 3.0% in Kingston, Jamaica.
 For the households in the poorest income decile expenditures on water are higher, varying from 0.6% in rural Panama to 6.5% in Kingston, Jamaica.
 However, these figures have to be interpreted with caution.
 First, it is not clear how water expenditures were defined in the surveys.
 It seems that in some cases expenditures to buy bottled water and water from tankers were included, while in other cases they were excluded.
 Second, the sample includes both households with and without access to piped water systems.
 Therefore, especially in rural areas where coverage tends to be low, the shares are only a poor indication on the affordability of water bills.
 Third, it is not explicit if sewer bills are included in the analysis, although this is most likely the case, since sewer bills are always a surcharge on the water bill and are thus perceived by most households as part of their water expenditures.